 Note: If self-test fails, the FAILURE state persists until another self-test runs and passes.

 Web Interface Operations for RCM

-The RCM is a PX3 inlet sensor.
-To view, configure or run self-test, click Inlet in the Menu (on page 134).
+The RCM on PX3 is either an inlet sensor or an inlet pole sensor.
+To view, configure or run self-test, click Inlet in the Menu (on page 133).